MR

 • Meet additional requirements based on your province.

-There are two ways you can get a Scotiabank Car Insurance policy.
-The first means is to call a Scotiabank representative at 1.800.744.BNSB or email scotiainsurance.caribbean@scotiabank.com.
+There are three ways you can get a Scotiabank Car Insurance policy.

 Scotiabank’s friendly representative will offer you an instant quote that you can modify to suit your needs and budget.